-On May 15, 2013, the Subcommittee held a hearing to explore whether the operation of provisions of the Dodd-Frank Act (with a focus on title II) are likely to precipitate a perceived need for the Federal government to appropriate money for the rescue of financial institutions as it did under the Troubled Asset Relief Program.
+On May 15, 2013, the Subcommittee held a hearing to explore whether the operation of provisions of the Dodd-Frank Act (particularly title II of that Act) are likely to precipitate a future bail-out of financial institutions.
 The witnesses at the hearing were: (i) Prof. David A. Skeel, S. Samuel Arsht Professor of Corporate Law, University of Pennsylvania Law School; (ii) Dr. John B. Taylor, Mary and Robert Raymond Professor of Economics, Stanford University; (iii) Joshua Rosner, Managing Director, Graham Fisher & Co.; and (iv) Michael Krimminger, Partner, Cleary Gottlieb.